jojojoseph1/HawkEye/README.md

 # HawkEye
-This is a concept on intrusion detection using Python libraries face detection and OpenCV.
+This is a concept on intrusion detection using Python libraries face detection and OpenCV

 ## This is done on Linux and Windows Platforms(Might work on MacOS)